wp-plugins/contact-form-7-to-database-extension/readme.txt

 * For any non-Excel spreadsheet application, use 'Plain CSV (UTF8)'.
 * For Excel, first try 'Excel CSV (UTF8-BOM)' and if that does not work property, try 'Excel TSV (UTF16LE-BOM)'.
-* Excel CSV (UTF8-BOM) generally good for most Microsoft Excel installations.
+* Excel CSV (UTF8-BOM) is generally good for most Microsoft Excel installations.
 But in some cases Excel will not show non-western latin characters properly from UTF8-BOM file.

     In that case, you can use Excel TSV (UTF16LE-BOM) but this format has a downside.
 The UTF16LE-BOM format cannot handle new lines inside of entries.
 Therefore the plugin converts new lines to spaces.